icopy-site/awesome/docs/awesome/awesome-software-architecture.md

 ## Bonus

 - [How to learn software design and architecture - a roadmap](https://www.freecodecamp.org/news/software-design/) - Additional things helpful to learn to get a firm understanding of software architecture.

+## Contributing

+  Want to help in making this list even better?
+Yay, that's awesome!
+Before you get started though, please have a look at our <a href="code_of_conduct.md">code of conduct</a> and
+  <a href="contributing.md">contribution guidelines</a>.

 ## License